aarondaniels/Change_Data_Capture/README.md

 - Manage change propogation in various database formats, including RDBMS, Document, Key-value, and distributed-decentralized databases.
 - This will be automated via shell comands, custom scripts, containers, database initilizing, and creating an event loop

 Ultimately, this is an exercise in how CDC works and some of the mechanics.
 There are formal CDC tools that are better suited for scalable applications.
 For this repo, I focus on doing CDC by hand in order to build a greater understanding of the mechanics and fundamentals.
+A [separate repository](https://github.com/aarondaniels/Change_Data_Capture) has been created to take this one step further and leverage [Debezium](https://debezium.io/) as a platform for automating change data capture.

 ## The instruction will progress as follows: